Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 This free-floating anxiety is often a sign that the nervous system is running on high alert as a default state — a physiological response to months or years of chronic stress that the body has begun to treat as normal.

-6. Physical Symptoms That Have No Clear Medical Cause
+5. Physical Symptoms That Have No Clear Medical Cause

 Burnout lives in the body.
-Common physical signs in women include: persistent headaches, tension in the jaw, neck, and shoulders; digestive issues; skin flare-ups; recurring illnesses, heart palpitations; disrupted sleep patterns; and a generalised physical heaviness that makes even simple tasks feel effortful.
+Common physical signs in women include persistent headaches, tension in the jaw, neck and shoulders, digestive issues, skin flare-ups, recurring illnesses, heart palpitations, disrupted sleep patterns, and a generalised physical heaviness that makes even simple tasks feel effortful.

 Many women visit their GP for these symptoms and receive a clean bill of physical health — and then continue pushing themselves because they assume everything must be fine.
 The body is often the earliest and most persistent messenger that something needs to change.

-The Three Stages of Burnout — And What to Do at Each One
+The Three Stages of Burnout

 Stage One: Warning Signs